JGarnica22/PSlab/HowTo's/HowTo_Merge_fastq_files.md

 # How to merge fastq files :cat:

-Sometimes you may have different fastq or fq files from the same sample or condition but resequenced or from different lanes or flowcells.
+Sometimes you may have different fastq files from the same sample or condition (e.g. the sample has been resequenced or was sequenced in different lanes or flowcells).
 As a consequence, you may want to merge them into a unique file to analyze it.

 The best way is using `cat` UNIX tool (_concatenate_).
 There are different ways to do it: listing the files, by a pattern or through a loop: